 - Installation quality

 Installation quality is a key factor for a long-lasting roof.
 An unprofessionally installed roof can lead to water pooling, which may cause weight imbalance, leaks, and structural damage to the building.
-To avoid such aggravations down the road, choose a reputable local contractor like Maxx Roof LLC.
+To avoid such aggravations down the road, choose a reputable local contractor like Maxx Roof LLC Lakewood.
 We stand behind our work on all projects, big or small.

 Modified Bitumen Roofing Costs